zhehaowang/zhehao.me/quotes.md

 -- Bloomberg by Bloomberg

 "I long ago declared that we would never rehire anyone who quit for other than family reasons Be honest, work hard, treat each other fairly and openly.
-Add a dash of competence, and we’ll be together for a long time."
+Add a dash of competence, and we'll be together for a long time."
 -- Bloomberg by Bloomberg

 "Any supplier who offers today what it sold yesterday will be out of business tomorrow."